 Before joining the history department at Franklin and Marshall in 2006, I taught courses on the modern and pre-modern history of China, Japan and Korea and on East Asian international affairs at George Washington University, the University of Washington, and the University of Colorado at Boulder.
 At F&M, I teach the “East Asian Cultures” sequence, and topics courses on modern China and Japan.
-Specific courses include “Eccentrics, Rebels and Outcastes: From the Margins of Japanese History,” “Memories of Empire” dealing with imperialism and war in East Asia and their present legacy, "Ethics and Gender in Modern Japanese Women's History, and others.
+Specific courses include “Eccentrics, Rebels and Outcastes: From the Margins of Japanese History,” “Memories of Empire” dealing with imperialism and war in East Asia and their present legacy, and others.

 My research centers on issues of ethics, gender and identity in modern Japanese intellectual history, although I have recently begun to research and publish on neoliberalism in contemporary Japan.